These sweet potatoes are cooked with a brown sugar and butter sauce in a skillet.

 How to Cook Sweet Potatoes

 - Microwave: Scrub the sweet potatoes and pierce them in several places.
-Place them in a microwave-save plate and microwave at 100 percent power for about 4 minutes, or just until fork tender but still quite firm.
+Place them on a microwave-safe plate and microwave at 100 percent power for about 4 minutes, or just until fork tender but still quite firm.
 Put them in cold water and let stand until cool enough to handle.

 - Stovetop: Put washed unpeeled sweet potatoes in a large saucepan and cover with water.
 Bring to a boil, reduce the heat to medium-low, and cover the pan.
 Boil gently until the sweet potatoes are slightly tender but still firm, about 20 minutes.
 Cover them with cold water to stop the cooking.
 Slip the skins off when the potatoes are cool enough to handle.

 Tips and Variations

 - Replace the water with apple juice, orange juice, pineapple juice, or apple cider.

 - Add 1 cup of toasted pecan halves to the syrup with the sweet potatoes.